 CSULB accepts applications for a second baccalaureate degree only from highly qualified applicants to the following majors: Nursing, Engineering, Mathematics, Foreign Languages, and Natural Sciences (excluding options in Biological Sciences).
+A second bachelor's degree applicant is admitted to CSULB as a graduate student.
 Due to the special admission requirements for second baccalaureate programs, students admitted to these programs cannot change their degree objective or declare additional majors or minors.

 How Do I Qualify For Admission To A Second Bachelor’s Degree Program?

 Applicants who are interested in pursuing a second baccalaureate degree at CSULB must meet the major specific criteria required of transfer applicants in addition to the following minimum post-baccalaureate admission requirements:

 - Complete a four-year college course of study and hold an acceptable baccalaureate degree from a regionally accredited institution by the end of the summer term prior to Fall enrollment or the end of the Fall semester for Spring enrollment.

 - Be in good standing at the last college or university you attended.

 - Meet the minimum GPA requirements for admission to the university.
 This can be met in any of the following ways:

 - Hold a baccalaureate degree with a cumulative GPA of at least 2.5.